Maria Zhukova

 Maria Semyonovna Zhukova (Мари́я Семёновна Жу́кова, 1805 – April 26, 1855) was a Russian writer.
 After divorcing from her husband, she used writing to earn money.
 She wrote short stories, accounts of her travels, and even a novella.

 Biography

-Maria was born in 1805 in Arzamas, where her father was a lawyer.
+Maria Semyonovna Zhukova was born in 1805 in Arzamas, where her father was a lawyer.
 They later moved to Saratov.
-Maria spent her early years in the provinces, where she gained a critical but affectionate appreciation of provincial ways.
+Maria spent her early years in the Tambov province and grew up in a reasonably modest upper class family, where she gained a critical but affectionate appreciation of provincial ways.
 Her early education in languages and literature was most likely acquired while she was a companion to a daughter of the local nobility.

+Maria was married at the age of 17 or 18 to a local landowner who served as a district judge.
+The marriage did not persist past the early stages.
+They eventually separated, but only after Maria had given birth to her only son.
+Maria was then left to raise her child by herself after becoming estranged to her husband in the 1820s.

+She moved to Saint Petersburg around 1830 and began publishing in 1837 with the support of her friend Princess Golitsyna.Unlike many women writers before her time, she began writing out of economic necessity as she supported herself and her child, and worked to pay off some of her husband's debts.
+Additionally, Zhukova was a skilled illustrator and draftswoman.
+Her precarious financial position required her to call upon any other profitable skills she had, and therefore, she relied on this profession as well as her writing.
+Her first story appeared in 1837, and she published works actively between 1837-1842 and slowly decreased publication until nearly ceasing in 1844.
+Her first success came with the two-volume story collection Evenings on the Karpovka (1838-1839).
+Her two-volume collection Tales (1840) was well-received, as was her Sketches of Southern France and Nice (1844).
+Some of Zhukova's stories are historical, and some are set abroad with non-Russian characters, a common feature of Russian fiction in the Romantic and post-Romantic period.

+Zhukova's health was a primary concern throughout her life.
+It posed difficulties even as early as 1837 when she originally started publishing.
+Throughout her later life, Maria spent her winters in southern Russia and the Mediterranean.
+Due to the scant literature on Zhukova, the cause of her death is unknown.

 Maria was married at the age of 17 or 18 to a local landowner who served as a district judge.
 The marriage was unhappy.
 Maria's husband was originally wealthy, but lost his money gambling and going on sprees.
 They eventually separated, but only after Maria had given birth to her only son.